15+ min read

 First, we call upon President Trump, elected officials, and political parties to commit our nation to a formal process of healing and reconciliation.
 Instead of calling for the use of aggressive tactics on protestors, the President must take the first step by disavowing white supremacists and nationalist groups that overtly support him, and by not using his Twitter feed to promote and normalize their ideas and agendas.
 The world is watching America’s response.

-Second, we call upon the Congress to pass H.R.
+Second, we call upon Congress to pass H.R.
 40, legislation that would create a commission to study the effects of slavery and discrimination from 1619 to the present and recommend appropriate remedies.
 We cannot move forward together as a nation until we begin to grapple with the sins of our past.
 Slavery, Jim Crow, and segregation were systems of legalized and monetized white supremacy for which generations of Black and Brown people paid an immeasurable price.
 That cost must be acknowledged and the privilege that accrued to some at the expense of others must be reckoned with and redressed.

 Third, we support Floyd’s family’s call to create a national task force that would draft bipartisan legislation aimed at ending racial violence and increasing police accountability.
-We can’t continue to fund a criminal justice system that perpetuates mass incarceration while at the same time threatens the lives of a whole segment of the population.
+We can’t continue to fund a criminal justice system that perpetuates mass incarceration while at the same time threatening the lives of a whole segment of the population.

 And finally, we call on the Department of Justice to reinvigorate its Civil Rights Division as a staunch defender of the rights of Black and Brown people.
 The DOJ must also reinstate policies rolled back under the Trump Administration, such as consent decrees to curb police abuses.